-The school has an official Facebook, Twitter, Instagram and LinkedIn page, managed by the Communications Manager, Principal and ICT Manager.
+The school has an official Facebook, Twitter, Instagram and LinkedIn page/s, managed by the Communications Manager, Principal and Digital Operations Leader.
 Staff members who have not been authorised to manage, or post to, the account, must not access, or attempt to access the account.